Scroll into the helix

 Urgency Engine

-BBC coverage, 5,434-contact email, ZODIAC doors: 9 May
+BBC coverage, 5,434-contact email, an LGBTQIA+ venue doors: 9 May

 Real deadlines are treated as real.
 The Grand Reopening is tomorrow.
 The BBC press was live 22 April.
 The email flywheel went to 5,434 contacts.
 The ADHD brain cannot distinguish urgency from importance — so I built a system that does it instead.
 The result: nothing important is ever late.